nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="diagrams/ParserClasses.png" width="600"/>

 How the parsing works:

-* When called upon to parse a user command, the relevant tab parser (e.g. `ContactsTabParser`) class creates an `XYZCommandParser`
-  (`XYZ` is a placeholder for the specific command name e.g., `AddTaskCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddTaskCommand`) which the tab parser returns back as a `Command` object.
+* When called upon to parse a user command, the relevant tab parser (e.g. `ContactsTabParser`) class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddTaskCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddTaskCommand`) which the tab parser returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddTaskCommandParser`, `DeleteTaskCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
 * Some parsers require the use of the filtered person list, and they extend `ParserRequiringPersonList` instead.

 Here are the remaining classes in logic, mainly utility classes:

 ![Parser Utility Classes](diagrams/ParserUtilityClasses.png)

 ### Model component

 **API** : [`Model.java`](https://github.com/AY2122S1-CS2103T-W15-2/tp/blob/master/src/main/java/dash/model/Model.java)

 <img src="images/ModelClassDiagram.png" width="450" />

-The `Model` component,
+The `Model` component:

 * stores the contacts' data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
 * stores the task list data i.e., all `Task` objects  (which are contained in a `TaskList` object).